 Anti Avoidance Rule

-Based on the substance over form doctrine, the Dominican Tax Code has a general anti avoidance provision through which the DGII may ignore the existence of legal entities or certain transactions if used to secure an unwarranted tax advantage.
+Based on the substance-over-form principle, the Dominican Tax Code contains a general anti-avoidance provision allowing the DGII to disregard certain legal entities or transactions intended primarily to secure unjustified tax advantages.

 Transfer Pricing Rules